 Not much is known about the initial proposal, with only a few sketches by Miyake and Kasahara being shown publicly.
 The artstyle, probably due to Miyake’s influence, was originally closer to killer7.
 Two major differences that we know of is that Travis was originally going to also use a gun, other than his signature beam katana, and that the original proposed ending saw Sylvia double crossing Travis and killing him.

-Shortly after the initial announcement of No More Heroes, in October of that same year, Suda wrote a short manga called Death Sentence, drawn by Kazuhiro Sasaki and published as part as the two-volume anthology “Comic Beam Fellows!”, not to be mistaken with the ongoing publication simply called “Fellows!”.
+Shortly after the initial announcement of No More Heroes, in October of that same year, Suda wrote a short manga called Death Sentence, drawn by Kazuhiro Sasaki and published as part as the two-volume anthology “Comic Beam Fellows!”, not to be mistaken with the later publication simply called “Fellows!”.

 The manga revolves around a high-school girl, Chiru, who pays her tuition by working as a vigilante during the night, killing human traffickers and other criminals under employment of the talking crocodile Patrasche, his name a clear reference to A Dog of Flanders.